ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 At this point, you may be wondering: What is a [Python package](https://docs.python.org/3/tutorial/modules.html#packages)?
-Why are there so many packages installed?.
+Why are there so many packages installed?
+What does pip actually do?

 A Python package is a collection of Python code.
 Python packages extend Python's functionality.
 For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
-Anyone can develop and publish a package to PyPI.
-As you will learn later in this course
+Most publicly available packages are found in PyPI because anyone can develop and publish a package to PyPI.
+This is one of the reasons why Python is so widely used.
+When you develop your own packages, there will be functionalities that you may not need to implement yourself since there are publicly available packages for many functionalities that you can `import` into your code.
+It is therefore not unusual to install many other packages along with the package you want to install.

+pip is a package installer and manager.
+It is used for installing and uninstalling other packages. pip downloads and installs packages from PyPI by default, but it can also install packages from other sources, such as your local directories.
+When installing a package, pip identifies and installs any other packages that the package depends on, ensuring that the correct versions are downloaded and installed.

 To launch JupyterLab, enter `jupyter-lab` (note the hyphen) in Command Prompt.
 This will open JupyterLab in your default web browser.